 - FCPS is working collaboratively with the Fairfax County Health Department (FCHD) to develop protocols for students that become ill during the school day.
 Each case will be handled individually in accordance with the FCHD established communicable disease and contact tracing protocols.

-- FCHD protocols for FCPS and principals will be available prior to the beginning of the school year.
+- FCHD protocols for FCPS and principals will be available prior to students being phased into in-person learning.